johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab6.md

 ##Assignment
 * Read and follow the Chapter 7 examples from the Rails Tutorial book.
 * Complete the Chapter 7 exercises as well.
+* When you have finished the chapter merge your chapter branch into master, push to github and deploy to heroku.
 * When completed tag the commit you would like graded with ```to-grade-lab06```